 So, is massive financial risk the new recipe for success?

 For some, the answer may be yes.
 But for many, the gamble does not pay off.
 Students that take out college loans, for example, are more likely to drop out of college than those who have a parent that can pay.
 The combination of school loans and minimum-wage jobs can add up to a lifetime of economic insecurity.
 But, without other resources, not risking at all almost guarantees failure in this economy.
 For this reason, Houle argues, the availability of credit and acquisition of debt may be just another driver of income and wealth inequality.
-It’s a disturbing story that you can read in more depth here.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+It’s a disturbing story that you can read in more depth here.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+You can follow her on Twitter, Facebook, and Instagram.